jdidion/atropos/README.md

 ### 1.1

-* Improvements to the summary report, and addition of a computer-parsable report for use in QC pipelines
+* Improvements to the summary report
-    * Integrate with MultiQC
+    * Support for report output in JSON, YAML, and pickle
+    * Support for report templates using jinja2
+    * Implementation of a separate Atropos MultiQC module that will be submitted for inclusion in that project
     * Also look at the QCML used in ngs-bits
+* Static code analysis (pylint).
 * Add developer/contributor documentation and guidelines.
-* Static code analysis (pylint).

 ### 1.2